xtaran/unburden-home-dir/README.md

 following:

-* Look through `/etc/unburden-home-dir.list` and either uncomment what you need globally and/or copy it to `~/.unburden-home-dir.list` and then edit it there for per-user settings.
+* Look through `/etc/unburden-home-dir.list` and either uncomment what you need globally and/or copy it to either `~/.unburden-home-dir.list` or `~/.config/unburden-home-dir/list` and then edit it there for per-user settings.

 * Check in `/etc/unburden-home-dir` if the target and file name template suite your needs.
-If not either edit the file for global settings and/or copy it to `~/.unburden-home-dir` and then edit it there for per-user settings.
+If not either edit the file for global settings and/or copy it to either `~/.unburden-home-dir`or `~/.config/unburden-home-dir/config` and then edit it there for per-user settings.

 * Make a dry run with